West Itchenor: Economy

 Northshore Yachts Ltd now occupies the site of the Itchenor Shipyard and has overseen the complete manufacturing of Fisher and Southerly yachts, since the mid-1970s.
 In April 2013 it was reported that Northshore was experiencing financial difficulties and that the future of the boatbuilding company and its estimated 160 employees is in doubt.

+There is a pub in the centre of the village, and Travis Perkins and a holiday caravan park on the south eastern boundary.